 Many Veterans are able to take advantage of what’s called "preference points" because of their service to our country.
 The Veteran's Preference Point program gives certain Veterans, depending on a number of criteria, an edge when applying for a civil service job with the Federal Government.

-Many veterans understand that they are entitled to Veteran’s Preference Points, but often don’t understand what that means.
-First off, those who are disabled or who served on active duty in the Armed Forces during certain specified time periods are entitled, by law, to receive preference over non-veterans both in hiring from competitive lists of eligible hires and in retention during reductions in force.
+In accordance with the program, those who are disabled or who served on active duty during certain specified time periods are entitled, by law, to receive preference over non-veterans both in hiring from competitive lists of eligible hires and in retention during reductions in force.

-Ten points are added to the passing examination score if:
+Ten points are added to the passing examination score of the following:

 After determining what point system you are eligible for, Veterans are divided into five different preference groups.

 If you separated from the military with an honorable or general discharge and achieved a score of 70 or higher, you can have points added to your score.

 For scientific and professional positions in grade GS-9 or higher, names of all eligible characters are listed in order of ratings, augmented by Veteran preference.
 For all other positions, the names of 10-point preference candidates who have a service-connected disability of 10 percent or more are placed ahead of the names of all other eligible candidates on a given register.
 The names of other 10-point preference candidates, 5-point candidates and non-veterans are listed in order of their numerical ratings.

 Entitlement to Veterans' preference does not guarantee a job.